The Straus Institute is committed to helping you advance your career.

 Frequently Asked Questions

-What are my prospects of getting a job in the US as a LLM student?
+What are my prospects of getting a job in the US as an LLM student?

 Upon graduation, there are limited short- and long-term career opportunities for foreign attorneys in the US, and these highly-competitive jobs are primarily based in New York.
 A great majority of our foreign students find that their LLM and/or MDR degrees can enhance and advance their professional prospects internationally, most commonly at law firms and private corporations in their countries of origin.
 Although we offer support to all of our students in pursuing relevant opportunities, we advise all of our incoming foreign LLM and MDR students to begin their studies with a plan to work outside the US upon graduation.

-Is the bar exam a requirement to practicing law in the United States?
+Is the bar exam a requirement to practice law in the United States?

 Yes, in order to practice any type of law on a permanent basis in the United States, bar admission is required.
-Each state has its own exam and bar admission requirements, and we encourage students to read more about this topic in the 2018 Comprehensive Guide to Bar Admission Requirements published by the American Bar Association.
+Each state has its own exam and bar admission requirements, and we encourage students to read more about this topic on the American Bar Association website.

 What should Foreign LLM students do to secure a job?